-Level IV Level III Level II Level I In addition to meeting the Level III is the expected level requirements for Level III of performance.
-The teacher continually The teacher consistently The teacher inconsistently The teacher does not facilitates each student's challenges and supports challenges students by challenge students by opportunities to learn by each student's learning by providing appropriate providing appropriate engaging him/her in providing appropriate content or by developing content or by developing critical and creative content and developing skills which address skills which address thinking and challenging skills which address individual learning individual learning activities tailored to individual learning differences. differences. address individual learning differences. needs and interests.
+Level IV Level III Level II Level I In addition to meeting the Level III is the expected level requirements for Level III The teacher continually facilitates each student's opportunities to learn by engaging him/her in critical and creative thinking and challenging activities tailored to address individual learning of performance.
+The teacher consistently challenges and supports each student's learning by providing appropriate content and developing skills which address individual learning differences.
+The teacher inconsistently challenges students by providing appropriate content or by developing skills which address individual learning differences.
+The teacher does not challenge students by providing appropriate content or by developing skills which address individual learning differences. needs and interests.
 (Teachers rated as Level IV continually seek ways to serve as role models or teacher leaders.)